It’s not too late.

 Is your house important to you?
 Then make sure you secure this asset in whatever way possible.
 Make sure you have income protection insurance or tied you over in case of loss of job or income.
 Along the way, save sufficient in a separate bank account to cover personal expenses for up to six months.

 Is your health important to you?
 If so, decide that you will do something about the stresses, the negative beliefs you hold, the substances you are putting into your body.
-Change your beliefs.
+What really matters Change your beliefs.
 Change your attitudes.
 Change your eating patterns.

 By doing those things, you will have decided what really matters to you.

-Now is the time to prioritise and de-clutter your life.
+Now is the time to prioritize and de-clutter your life.
 Focus on those issues, people, and experiences that are the most important to you.

 Working out what really matters helps you focus back on what is important.
 What motivates you and keeps you inspired.
 It can short-cut your success as you cut out the clutter.